QuentinRa/blog.quentinra.dev/info/java/expert/jar.md

 [Go back](..)

+What's obfuscating and could we do something better to prevent someone to reverse your code back to the Java code?

 Well, first a ``jar`` is like an executable of your java code, you can run it with
 ``java -jar jar-name`` or create one with